 Happy Fall!
 Energy efficiency meets the best of Vermont

 Fall is apple season!
 Did you know that some of Vermont’s finest orchards and cideries have also taken steps to be more efficient?
-As you’re practicing safe social distancing this fall, stop by Swanton Orchards or another pick-your-own orchard to pick apples and make something delicious for the whole family.
+Stop by Swanton Orchards or another pick-your-own orchard to pick apples and make something delicious for the whole family.
 Or to enjoy the fruits of someone else’s labor, pick up a pack of cider from Vermont Cider Co’s efficient cidery in Middlebury.

-As you head into another weekend, you can have fun and stay socially distanced by checking out some of Vermont’s finest breweries.
+As you head into another weekend, have fun at some of Vermont’s finest breweries.
 Did you know that these top breweries are also top in energy efficient practices?
 The new Black Flannel Brewery in Essex Junction incorporated efficiency throughout its new facility.
 Harpoon Brewery has invested in efficient brewery practices for years at its brewery in Windsor.
 That’s not all – Efficiency Vermont has worked with many more breweries throughout the state to help everyone save money while they brew their delicious beers.

 Jericho Settlers Farm is one diversified farm that’s expanded its offerings to grow food all year round.
 Energy efficiency helps them grow food in greenhouses without high energy bills.
 You can check out their latest bounty and pick up dinner supplies at their farm stand, where you’ll also find treats from other local producers.